Key Takeaways: How to Choose the Right Wine Fridge

 What's the basic rule for wine fridges?

-- Horizontal storage: Lay bottles on their sides to keep corks moist and seals tight.
+- Orientation: Horizontal storage to keep seals tight.

 Wine fridge vs. bar fridge: What's the difference?